cliffhall/iterating-react-design/README.md

 # Iterating a React Design - Final Codebase
 ## What is this?
 In my article [Iterating a React Design with Styled Components](https://css-tricks.com/iterating-a-react-design-with-styled-components/), I create a booking page for a fictional space travel agency called Solar Excursions.
-The small, resource-starved dev team wants to create their own stying and components, but needs to deliver functionality in the short term.
+The small, resource-starved dev team wants to create their own styling and components, but needs to deliver functionality in the short term.

 They choose to move quickly at first by using React-Bootstrap just to get something up on the screen.
 After their [first sprint](https://codesandbox.io/s/38my744q5m), they have a working, responsive page.
 However they see that they're building technical debt by having all their application components depend on React-Bootstrap, which will make it hard to refactor out later.